Ève lève-toi

 "Ève lève-toi" is a pop single recorded by French Julie Pietri from her third album Le Premier Jour, and was released in August 1986.
 It is the best-known song of this artist and can be considered as her signature song.
-It achieved success in France where it topped the SNEP Singles Chart and became a popular song throughout the years.
+It reached the top position on the SNEP Singles Chart and became a popular song throughout the years.

 Writing

 Written by Julie Pietri and Jean-Michel Bériat with a music by Vincent-Marie Bouvot, "Ève lève-toi" is widely considered as a female anthem which originality particularly lies in the sometimes Arabist melody, which recalls that Pietri was born in Algeria.
 The music video was filmed in Tunisia.
 Specialist of French chart Elia Habib explained about "Ève lève-toi": "The atmosphere built by the song is that of an Eastern Eden, scene of the Origins.
 The melody and the orchestration refer to the undulating play of a bewitching flute.
 The scenery is set, and the text completes it, with short verses without verb : desire, temptation, original sin, vague recollections... (...)
 The chorus appeals to the celebration of the life while (...) the second verse [is about] the contemporary woman and underlines its multiplicity".